vikramsinghlab/Pcrp/README.rst

 pcrp
 ===============================

-pcrp (plant circaidan rhythm protein predictor) uses random walk with restart and subgraph automorphism to learn representations for vertices in a protein interaction netowrk and return nodes having similar representations to the seed nodes.
+pcrp (plant circadian rhythm protein predictor) uses random walk with restart and subgraph automorphism to learn representations for vertices in a protein interaction network and return nodes having similar representations to the seed nodes.

 Usage
 -----